Small Animal Studies

 - Training for investigators or their laboratory personnel to operate the optical imaging equipment (Lago and Lago X)

 - Supervision in how to handle, prepare and run PET/CT scans of rodents (GNEXT and Inveon)

 - Training in how to handle, administer, survey, track and dispose of radioactive materials used in imaging experiments

 - Training in using analytical image software for quantitative image analysis

-Positron emission tomography (PET) and single-photon emission computed tomography (SPECT) are nuclear imaging techniques that allow visualization, characterization and quantification of biological processes (metabolic and functional) in vivo.
-PET uses positron-emitting radionuclides such as Cu-64, F-18, Ga-68, I-124, Y-86, Zr-89, whereas SPECT uses gamma-emitting radionuclides such as I-123, In-111, Lu-177 and Tc-99m.
+Positron emission tomography (PET) is a nuclear imaging technique that allows visualization, characterization and quantification of biological processes (metabolic and functional) in vivo.
+PET uses positron-emitting radionuclides such as Cu-64, F-18, Ga-68, I-124, Y-86, Zr-89.

 Bioluminescence and fluorescence imaging are non-radioactive optical imaging technologies.

 PET/CT/MR Imaging Reservation Request